mre/futures-batch/README.md

 futures-batch = { version = "0.7", features = ["sink"] }
 ```

-When enabled, `ChunksTimeout` implements `Sink` and forwards sink operations to the underlying stream.
+When enabled, both `ChunksTimeout` and `TryChunksTimeout` implement `Sink` and forward sink operations to the underlying stream.

 ## Performance